qmagico/gae-migrations/README.md

 * migrate_one(entity) - Perform migration on a single entity
 * migrate_many(entities) - Perform migration on an array of entities
 * migrate() - Just run the migration
+* update_json_data(migrate_result, actual_json_data) - if your migration requires some previous data from other interactions you might return something from either migrate, migrate_one or migrate_many functions that you will have access to it after each interaction to update your migration.json_data based on this migrate_result and the actual_json_data.

 If you implement `get_query`, you should also implement `migrate_one` or `migrate_many`.
 Otherwise, you must implement `migrate`.